Auto Trader cars

 While checking the battery, you should ensure: • The battery is fastened tightly • Top of the battery is clean and free from dust and grime • Battery terminals aren’t corroded • Voltmeter should be around 12.7 volts or above

-5. Notice warning signs
+5. Pay attention to these warning signs

 Your car’s dashboard usually has a battery symbol that illuminates if the battery is down.